tgolla/tgolla.github.io/_drafts/2023-4-19-adding-authentication-authorization-information-to-swagger-api-documentation-with-swashbuckle.md

             List<string> authorizeAttributeRoles = authorizeAttributes.Where(x => !string.IsNullOrEmpty(x.Roles))
                 .OrderBy(x => x.Roles).Select(x => x.Roles).ToList();

-            // Get list of authorize any policy policies.
+            // Get list of authorize on any one policy policies.
             List<string> authorizeOnAnyOnePolicyAttributePolicies = new List<string>();
             if (authorizeOnAnyOnePolicyAttributes.Any())
             {